-- d) Install center sleeve [2450] from the opposite end of the shaft.
-The center sleeve is to be seated against the impeller hub installed in step c). - e) Place casing ring [1500] on impeller front ring.
+- d) Install center sleeve [2450] from the opposite end of shaft.
+Center sleeve is to be seated against the impeller hub installed in Step c). - e) Place casing ring [1500] on impeller front ring.

 Put the case ring on the previous impeller before assembling the next impeller.
-Failure to do so will require complete dismantling of the rotor.
+Failure to do so will require a complete dismantle of the rotor.

-f) Continue to assemble remaining inboard impellers [2200] as in steps a), c) and e).
+f) Continue to assemble remaining inboard impellers [2200] per steps a), c) and e).

-Note: In case of double suction pumps (DMXD and DMXDH), install crossover sleeve [2450] before assembling the first stage impeller.
-Note:
+DMXDH), install crossover sleeve [2450] before assembling the first stage impeller.

-Let entire rotor cool after removing several components with heat as there may be a build-up of heat in the rotor.
-It is recommended that shaft runout is checked.
+Note: Let entire rotor cool after removing several components with heat as there may be a build-up of heat in the rotor.
+It's recommended that runout of shaft be checked.

-- g) Assemble outboard impellers [2200] as in steps a), c) and e). - h) Install throttling sleeve key [6700] to shaft and pre-fit split rings [2531] in shaft to fit snug in groove.
+- g) Assemble outboard impellers [2200] per steps a),c) and e). - h) Install throttling sleeve key [6700] to shaft and pre-fit split rings [2531] in shaft to fit smug in groove.
 Heat the throttling sleeve and slide onto shaft far enough to expose split ring groove.
-Install split ring and pull sleeve back to seat against the split ring.
+Install split ring and pull sleeve back to seat against split ring.

-6.8.5 Dynamically balance rotor
+6.8.5 Indicate and dynamic balance rotor

-- a) Place the rotor assembly on V-blocks or rollers.
+- a) Place the rotor assembly on "V" blocks or rollers.
 The runout of all impeller wear rings and bushings is not to exceed 0.05 mm (0.002 in.)
-TIR. - b) All pump rotors are to be dynamically balanced.
+TIR. - b) All pump rotors are to be dynamic balanced.

-Refer to section 6.7.2 for grinding for balance information.
+Refer to 6.7.2 section for grinding for balance information.